lidofinance/lido-oracle/README.md

 ## Prometheus metrics

-There are 5 logical groups of metrics
+Prometheus exporter is running on port 8000 and provides 5 logical groups of metrics

 ### 1. Status right now